garrettkatz/rnn-fxpts/README.md

 ## Reproducing the Experimental Results

 This repository includes all of the code needed to reproduce the figures and results reported in the foregoing references.
-To run all of the experiments, invoke the ``reproduce_results.py`` script from a command line terminal:
+To run all of the experiments, invoke the ``reproduce_results.py`` script from the command line:

 ```shell
 $ python reproduce_results.py